Dependency

 )

-dependency(EXPORT <lib-target-name>... <BUILD_TREE|INSTALL_TREE> [APPEND] OUTPUT_FILE <file_name>)
+dependency(EXPORT <lib-target-name>... <BUILD_TREE|INSTALL_TREE> [APPEND] OUTPUT_FILE <file-name>)

-Creates a file <file_name> that may be included by outside projects to import targets in <lib-target-name> list from the current project's build-tree or install-tree.
+Creates a file <file-name> that may be included by outside projects to import targets in <lib-target-name> list from the current project's build-tree or install-tree.
 This command is functionally similar to using export(TARGETS) in a BUILD_TREE context and install(EXPORT) in an INSTALL_TREE context, but is designed specifically to export imported targets with dependency(IMPORT) instead of build targets.

 The targets in <lib-target-name> list must be previously created imported targets.
 The names should match exactly the target names used during import.